+Although the above procedure significantly reduces computational complexity, practitioners may worry if there is a significant loss of power from this simplification.
+Consequently, we plot in Figure~\ref{fig:dI_sim} the original HierNet power curve shown in Figure~\ref{fig:interaction} that leverages the aforementioned three speed-ups (in blue) and the computationally slower HierNet power curve without the three speed-ups (in black).
+Figure~\ref{fig:dI_sim} shows that the computational modifications have no significant impact on power.

-\subsection{Inflated $p$-values for Logistic Regression}
+\section{Inflated $p$-values for Logistic Regression}

-Although the AMCE is popular in conjoint analysis, especially among political scientists, there also exist model-based approaches to flexibly estimate potentially any quantity of interest.
+Although the AMCE is popular in conjoint analysis, especially among political scientists, there also exist model-based approaches.
 Logistic regression remains a popular model-based approach to conjoint analysis \citep{mcfa:73, marketgeneral,marketreg}.
 We explore in this section how this modeling approach can lead to invalid inference in conjoint analysis.
-When testing $H_0$, researchers may want to account for not only the main effects of $(X,Z)$ but also all two-way interactions, as done similarly in HierNet, to reduce model misspecification.
-Under this scenario, we show through simulations in Figure~\ref{fig:appendix_logistic} that even reasonable sample sizes and dimensions of $(X,Z)$ can lead to invalid $p$-values, i.e., the type 1 error control is less than the desired $\alpha \in [0, 1]$.
+When testing $H_0$, researchers may want to account for not only the main effects of $(\bX,\bZ)$ but also all two-way interactions, as done similarly in HierNet, to reduce model misspecification.
+Under this scenario, we show through simulations in Figure~\ref{fig:appendix_logistic} that even reasonable sample sizes and dimensions of $(\bX,\bZ)$ can lead to invalid $p$-values, i.e., the type 1 error is greater than the desired $\alpha \in [0, 1]$.

-We use a similar simulation setting as the one in Appendix~\ref{appendix:simulation} but simplify it further.
+We use a similar simulation setting as the one in Appendix~\ref{appendix:sim_basic_setup} but simplify it further.
 Since we are interested in showing how the $p$-values obtained from a logistic regression may be invalid in general, we do not have ``left'' or ``right'' profiles but only one profile, leading to the following data generating process,